-Do you get the feeling that another day cooped up at the office or at home during the winter-months leaves you feeling depressed or tired?
-Some experts believe that people who are overly anxious and stressed could be so because they are suffering from ‘nature deficit disorder,’ a lack of engaging with the outdoors and seasons.
+Do you get the feeling that another day cooped up at the office or home during the winter-months leaves you feeling depressed or tired?
+Some experts believe that people who are overly anxious and stressed could be so because they are suffering from ‘nature deficit disorder,’ a lack of engagement with the outdoors and seasons.
 The only way to get out of this slump is to get outside and enjoy some outdoor time!
 It’s also a great way to spend time with family and friends.

 Here are a few activities that can help you stay active and change your outlook on winter!

 Play with your kids or dog at the park

 Remember what it was like when you were a kid and how much you used to enjoy going to the park on a winter day?
 That feeling hasn’t changed!
 A guaranteed way to liven your winter spirits is to take the family and the dog to the park.
 Pack some warm cocoa and toboggans and cross-country skis and make a memorable day of it where the family gets some exercise!

 Go for a nice, brisk walk – outside.